DerZwergGimli/TempHumLogger/readme.md

    1. `cp ./src/secrets.h.sample ./src/secrets.h`
    2. edit the file `./src/secrets.h` to match your mongo-db-cluster-config
 4. Flash the Device
-5. Configure WiFi using the AP called: `TempHumMeter`
+5. Configure Wi-Fi using the AP called: `TempHumMeter`
 6. Device is ready to go and will start writing data to the InfluxDB

 ## Dev